 Where is Yushu?

-Yushu Tibetan Autonomous Prefecture is located in southern Qinghai province on the northern Tibetan Plateau with an elevation of around 3,700 m (12,100 ft).
+Yushu Tibetan Autonomous Prefecture is located in southern Qinghai Province on the northern Tibetan Plateau with an elevation of around 3,700 m (12,100 ft).
 It is 500 miles from Xining (the capital of Qinghai Province).
 Yushu has a population of 300,000 people and is over 95% Tibetan.
 The prefecture has an area of 188,794 square kilometers (72,894 sq mi), and its seat is located in the town of Gyegu in Yushu, which is the place of the old Tibetan trade mart of Jyekundo.
 Yushu is the fourth largest city in Qinghai.
-It has six counties Yushu City, Zadoi County, Chindu County, Zhidoi County, Nangchen County, Qimalian County.
+It has six counties Yushu City, Zadoi County, Chindu County, Zhidoi County, Nangchen County, and Qimalian County.

 Yushu Horse Racing Festival

 As the Tibetan Horse Racing Festival is an individual sport in the sporting world.
 Yushu Horse Racing Festival is one of the most famous festivals in Yushu and all over the Tibetan region.
 It has long been one of the most celebrated events in Yushu.
 It draws thousands of people from all over the Tibetan region and many Han Chinese and tourists from many places.
 The weeklong spectacular Horse festival commences from July 25th to August 1st every year, and more than ten thousand people come to join the festival.
 All the schools and government offices get a week off.

 The typical festivities involve horse races, yak races, tugs of war, the Tibetan equivalent of a weight-lifting tournament, eating, and drinking, dancing, and singing performances, traditional Tibetan costumes, etc. This date coincides with the region’s most beautiful times of the year.